openssl/openssl/doc/designs/quic-design/quic-connID-retire.md

 * Send retirement acks for all retired CIDs
 * Immediately delete all CIDs and routes associated with these CIDs
   * Retransmits use different route, so they are good.
-  * Out of order delivery will initiate retransmites
+  * Out of order delivery will initiate retransmits
 * Should respond with a NEW_CONNECTION_ID frame if we are low on CIDs
   * Not sure if it is mandatory to send a retirement.